 • Tell Me: Instructors educate drivers on pertinent driving techniques and basic vehicle control

-• Show Me: Instructors show students how to put learnings into action
+• Show Me: Instructors show students how to put learning into action

 • Let Me: Students test the new skills learned in the classroom, through behind-the-wheel exercises so instructors can ensure that these advanced safety skills are competently performed